invrs/dot-store/README.md

 store.op("fetch")
 ```

-Use the custom operation the same as you would any other:
+Specify the custom event when you subscribe:

 ```js
 store.on("afterFetch", "users", async function({ value }) {